- Special Offers

 Cong, County Mayo

-Set in 350 acres of parkland, with magnificent views of Lough Corrib and the River Cong, Ireland’s grandest hotel dates back to the early 13th century, and it has recently been purchased by new owners who have a real vision for the property.
-Anyone who loves beautiful surroundings will be thrilled to stay here - or simply to visit the gardens and grounds.
+Set in 350 acres of parkland, with magnificent views of Lough Corrib and the River Cong, Ireland’s grandest hotel dates back to the early 13th century, and it has recently been completely overhauled by new owners who have not only refurbished all the rooms and public areas but added a number of outstanding new amenities including a two-storey lakeview spa and - most recently - an ultra-luxurious ‘hideaway cottage’ in a beautifully located boathouse.
+Anyone who loves beautiful surroundings will be thrilled to stay at Ashford Castle - or simply to visit the gardens and grounds (entrance fee applies; ask for a map).
 The autumn colouring in the parkland and forests surrounding the castle can be stunning, and there’s something for everyone, from the seriously keen walker to the weekend visitor in search of a gentle stroll.
-Guided walks are offered around the estate (for as few as three people, so it doesn’t have to feel like a bus tour) and a cycling tour, but you can just as easily take any of them at your leisure as clear information is given on each, including the amount of time to allow (from about half an hour to two hours).
-And a good long walk will be rewarded by outstanding food by acclaimed executive head chef, Stefan Matz, and his team, either in the Castle or at Cullen’s Cottage restaurant in the grounds, which offers an excellent accessible alternative – and off-season offers at Ashford Castle can be very good value too.
+Guided walks and a cycling tour are offered around the estate but, as clear information is given on each (including the amount of time to allow, from about half an hour to two hours), you can just as easily take any of the suggested walks at your leisure.
+And a good long walk will be rewarded by food by executive head chef, Philippe ‘French heart Irish produce’ Farineau, and his team, either in the Castle or at Cullen’s Cottage restaurant in the grounds, which is one of several accessible alternatives to the famed fine dining – and off-season breaks at Ashford Castle can offer good value too.

 Cashel House Hotel